TwoScoopGames/ScoopChain/README.md

 1. User scans QR tag on the physical coin - or - User follows a pre-filled link from within one of our games after "earning" the Bitcone
 2. Bitcone webpage takes the Bitcone uuid as a query string passes it to backend service
 3. Backend service "licks" the Bitcone to validate it against a list on the server
-4. Webpage returns a flavor to the user randomly picked from the master flavors list using the Bitcone uuid as the seed (the same Bitcone  always returns the same flavor)
+4. Webpage returns a flavor to the user (the same Bitcone always returns the same flavor)
 5. User is given the current options for redeeming the Bitcone or can save it for use with any future offer.